Thirty-One (31) Frequently Asked Questions

 - Three credits of undergraduate or graduate statistics/data analysis

 - Three credits of undergraduate or graduate history and systems of psychology (highly recommended but not required)

 For a list of suitable biopsychology courses, cognitive-affective courses, social psychology courses, and undergraduate courses in individual differences, click here.

-Note: Students may apply to the program if they are missing required courses, like History and Systems of Psychology.
+Note: Students may apply to the program if they are missing required courses, like Social Psychology.
 However, they would be admitted as probationary graduate students and would need to present missing courses before taking Dissertation Research credits (PSY 898).

 3. How are PsyD applications assessed and evaluated?

 Applications are assessed and evaluated by the Clinical Psychology Training Committee, which consists of core PsyD faculty.
 Each application is evaluated by three faculty members, independently rated, and scores are aggregated across raters.
 Applications and aggregate scores are discussed amongst committee members.
 Top-rated students are shortlisted and invited for on-campus interviews.